JoyZadan/html-css-portfolio-project/README.md

 * The Train in XR website is responsive on all device sizes, from the largest of viewports through to Galaxy Fold at 280vw.
 * The site also offers interactive elements such as links, working forms and user controllable videos.
 * On its Home page, the site also offers a fully-functioning Augmented Reality experience.
+* Aside from the Home page, the site also has Services, About Us and Contact Us pages.
+Two additional pages are also available: a Login page for fictional clients and a Thank You landing page.
+The latter are for users who subscribed to receive updates, who registered to receive a demo and for users who wanted to contact a specific department such as Advisory, Sales, Finance, Technical Support and Recruitment.

 ## Technologies Used